grosalesr/github-pages-playground/docs/deployment.md

 ## Service configuration

-The option, bootstrap.memory_lock: true, is required when a system will be on production.
+The option, `bootstrap.memory_lock: true`, is required when a system will be on production.

-The default Elasticsearch systemd unit file is missing the limits configuration to grant the resource access required, therefore an override[^1] configuration must be created for Elasticsearch to access the resources needed.
+> The default Elasticsearch systemd unit file is missing the limits configuration to grant the resource access required, therefore an override[^1] configuration must be created for Elasticsearch to access the resources needed.

 1. Edit Elasticsearch's systemd unit file\
 `systemctl edit elasticsearch.service`